 Make sure that all of the students that you selected are listed in the Selected Student(s) section.

-Next, click on the Select Template dropdown menu and select your wanted email template, or select -- Create New Template -- if you wish to create and save a new template.
+Next, click on the Select Template dropdown menu and select your wanted email template, or select -- Create New Template -- if you wish to create and save a new template. -Note: Templates can be used to save the Subject and Body of an Email for future use.

 If selecting -- Create New Template --:

 Write the subject of the email in the white text box below Subject:.